Here's Why Women Are Told They Spend Too Much Money

 "Telling women they're bad with money is a great way to hide the obvious: Women earn less than men at all points during their career," said journalist Helaine Olen.
 Her book Pound Foolish changed how I think about the personal finance industry.

 As Olen explains, "personal finance was sold to many people as a way around wealth inequality.
 A way to blame people.
 So it wasn’t that your salary was falling behind, it was that you weren’t saving enough to keep up.”
-Talking to Helaine made me realize that we are trying to solve for big, institutional problems with our very small, personal paychecks.
-With the blame for shrinking paychecks being put on us, we turn to personal finance for help.
+Talking to Helaine made me realise that we are trying to solve for big, institutional problems with our very small, personal paycheques.
+With the blame for shrinking paycheques being put on us, we turn to personal finance for help.

 “